snubmi/PHR-NF/README.md

 ## Code Organization
 - constant.py: Usuful constants including key hyperparameters
 - main.py: Execution of an overall process
-- model_flow.py: Implementation of the architecture of normalizing flow
+- model_flow.py: Implementation of the architecture of conditional normalizing flow
 - train.py: Data preparation and train of the model
 - utils.py: Defines CustomCosineAnnealingWarmUpRestarts.